 Each school within the Trust takes its responsibility of care for its pupils seriously and fully endorses the principles and practice of Every Child Matters.
-We recognise that any possibility that a member of staff may have hurt a student must be investigated thoroughly, but in a way that does not prejudice either the student or the member of staff.
-Any investigation of an allegation of abuse against a member of staff must follow the objective, professional standards and routines described here.
+We recognise that any possibility that a member of staff or another adults in school may have hurt a pupil must be investigated thoroughly, but in a way that does not prejudice either the student or the member of staff/other adults.
+Any investigation of an allegation of abuse against a member of staff or other adult in school must follow the objective, professional standards and routines described here.

-Allegations of abuse against staff should not be dealt with under the school's general complaints procedure.
+Allegations of abuse against staff or other adults in school should not be dealt with under the school's general complaints procedure.
+The matter must be passed straight to the Head Teacher.